sergson/KMR-Transformations/kmr_tunneling_extraction.md

 ## 11.1 Introduction

 This section introduces two fundamental properties of KMR operators that enable powerful algebraic manipulations:

 1. **Tunneling (Shielding) Property**: The ability to "tunnel through" arbitrary KMR chains to extract the inverse of a value
 2. **Element Extraction**: Methods to isolate individual elements from multi-step KMR compositions

 These properties demonstrate the deep algebraic structure of KMR operators and provide computational tools for analyzing complex KMR expressions.

+**Chain Notation Convention**: Throughout this document, chains of KMR operators are interpreted as left-associative.
+For example, \( A ⊙ K ⊙ C ⊙ D \) means \( ((A ⊙ K) ⊙ C) ⊙ D \).
+This notation convention is discussed in detail in Section 12 (Chain Notation and Left-Associativity Convention).

+These properties demonstrate the deep algebraic structure of KMR operators and provide computational tools for analyzing complex KMR expressions.